Santa Maria sopra Minerva

 Rome's only Gothic church was built in 1280 over the site of a Temple to Minerva (hence the name, "St. Mary over Minerva").

-The piazza out front sports a whimsical statute by Bernini of a baby elephant carrying a miniature Egyptian obelisk on its back (1667).
+The piazza out front sports a whimsical statute by Bernini of a baby elephant (1667) carrying a miniature Egyptian obelisk on its back.
+(This was a theme Bernini had been dying to try for several decades, but never got the chance until Pope Alexander VII commissioned him to create a base for this obleisk, discovered near the site.)

-The interior was heavily restored in the 19th century, and contains some masterpieces by Tuscan Renaissance artists and the bodies of important Tuscan Renaissance personalities.
+The church interior was heavily restored in the 19th century—though keeping (mostly) to the original, spare Gothic style—and contains some masterpieces by Tuscan Renaissance artists and the bodies of important Tuscan Renaissance personalities.

-The last chapel on the right retains a sumptuous cycle of frescoes by Filippino Lippi (coin-op lights).
+The last chapel on the right retains a sumptuous cycle of frescoes by Filippino Lippi (a detail is pictured at the top of the page).

-In the scene of St. Thomas Condemning the Heretics on the lower half of the chapel's right wall, the two boys in the group on the right are portraits of Giovanni de' Medici and Giulio de' Medici.
+on the lower half of the chapel's right wall is a scene of St. Thomas Condemning the Heretics.
+The two boys in the group on the right are portraits of Giovanni de' Medici and Giulio de' Medici.

 These two would grow up to become Popes Leo X and Clement VII, respectively, and are buried in the apse in tombs by Antonio Sangallo the Younger.